 to take the Chorale in a new direction...that of charitable outreach, coupled with

 our prior core mission of musical outreach and artistic excellence.
 We are excited

-about the possibilities for good this intersection of art and charity can bring to our
+about the positives this intersection of art and charity continue to bring to our

-Now in our fourteenth season and based at St. John's Episcopal Church, we
+Now in our 16th season and based at St. John's Episcopal Church, we continue to

 As we look to the future, we look forward to growing in every respect:

 > Growth in the number of participating musicians,

 > Growth in the quality and breadth of our musical offerings,